madnificent/ember-mode/README.md

         ((nil . ((mode . ember))))

-  support for POD structures can be added by using the following snippet:
+  In order to override pod structure detection, you can use the ember-use-pods variable:

         ((nil . ((mode . ember)
                  (ember-use-pods . t))))